dsintheocean/time-series-forecasting/README.md

 On the test dataset, an RMSE value of 41.90 was achieved, which is better than the target value of <= 48.

 ## Additional Information
-Toolkit: Pandas, Python, Scikit-learn, statsmodels
+Toolkit: Pandas, Python, LightGBM, Scikit-learn, statsmodels